jrheard/blog/python/tic-tac-toe.md

 title:  "Madison CS 3-4: Tic-Tac-Toe"
 ---

-In this project, you'll write a program that lets you play a game of tic-tac-toe against an AI opponent.
+In this project, you'll write a program that lets you play a game of tic-tac-toe against a computer opponent.

-The purpose of this project is to get you comfortable with writing **functions**.
+The goal of this project is to get you comfortable with writing **functions**.

 Functions are like LEGO blocks.